dengking/algorithm/docs/Application/search/Graph-and-tree-search-algorithm/Method-of-search/Summary-of-search-method/Search-Algorithm.md

 - Space complexity and Time complexity: how the size of the memory and the time needed to run the algorithm grows depending on **branching factor**, **depth of solution**, **number of nodes**, etc.

-Let's briefly examine the properties of some commonly used uninformed search algorithms.
+Let's briefly examine the properties of some commonly used **uninformed search algorithms**.

-##### Depth-First Search
+#### Depth-First Search

 Termination:

 guaranteed for a finite space if repeated nodes are checked.
-Guaranteed when a depth bound is used.
+Guaranteed when a depth bound（深度界限） is used.
 Not guaranteed otherwise.

 > NOTE: “repeated nodes are checked”就是为了避免“loop”。